arturdryomov/pages/content/posts/2018-04-22-dagger-to-remember.md

 How do you test things using this structure?
 Well, it is pretty simple.

-* For _model_ components, you can mock or stub your dependencies and pass them, no biggie.
+* For _model_ components, you can mock or stub your dependencies and pass them to constructor, no biggie.
 * For _presentation_ components, it is possible to build your own `Context` and pass it instead.

 ## Decisions, Decisions